cylc/cylc-flow/doc/src/tutorial.rst

    $ cylc gui & # Single suite control GUI.
    $ cylc gscan & # Multi-suite monitor GUI.

-Clicking on a suite in gscan, shown in :ref:`Figure X <fig-gscan>`, opens a gcylc instance for it.
+Clicking on a suite in gscan, shown in :num:`fig-gscan`, opens a gcylc instance for it.

 Suite Configuration